August 25, 1930

 Never Say Never Again (1983)

-He won the Academy Award and a Golden Globe Award for Best Supporting Actor for his role as Jimmy Malone in gangster movie The Untouchables (1987) directed by Brian De Palma.
+He won the Academy Award for Best Supporting Actor and the Golden Globe Award for Best Supporting Actor – Motion Picture for his role as Jimmy Malone in crime film The Untouchables (1987).

 He won the BAFTA Award for Best Actor in a Leading Role for his role as William of Baskerville in mystery historical drama movie The Name of the Rose (1986).

-He was nominated for the BAFTA Award and the Golden Globe Award for Best Supporting Actor for his role as Henry Jones, Sr. in action adventure film Indiana Jones and the Last Crusade (1989).
+He was nominated for the BAFTA Award for Best Actor in a Leading Role and the Golden Globe Award for Best Supporting Actor – Motion Picture for his role as Henry Jones, Sr. in action adventure film Indiana Jones and the Last Crusade (1989).

 He was nominated for the BAFTA Award for Best Actor in a Leading Role for his role as Captain Marko Ramius in thriller drama movie The Hunt for Red October (1990).